 These side effects are reported by approximately .1% of collagen supplement users.
 Other than in the case of allergies, the drawbacks, or side effects, of eating collagen appear to be negligible.

-While the side effects are limited, the benefits of collagen supplements are vast.
-A list of common benefits are listed here:
+While the side effects are limited, the benefits of collagen supplements are vast, since collagen is a key component in the structure of the entire body.
+A list of common health and beauty benefits of collagen supplements are listed here:

-Improved skin texture and firmness.
-Also an average 13% reduction in wrinkles (Type 1 collagen).
+- Improved skin texture and firmness (Average 13% reduction in wrinkles).

 - Decreased appetite